vocdoni/docs/docs/integration/registry-token-api.md

 # registry token API

-The token API allows organizations to take control over the user tokens required for user registering on the Vocdoni registry backend.
+The token API allows organizations to take control over the user tokens required for user registration on the Vocdoni registry backend.

-The API can be accessed on a url like this `wss://vocdoni-registry-service/api/token`
+The API can be accessed on a url like this `wss://vocdoni-registry-service/api/token`.
+It uses websockets with a JSON payload.

 ### authentication